193rd Special Operations Wing: Tactical electronic warfare

-Threatened by the closure of Olmsted Air Force Base (now Harrisburg Air National Guard Base) and by the downsizing of all conventionally powered transport aircraft, the National Guard Bureau volunteered the unit for a psychological warfare capability named "Coronet Solo" in 1967.
-The 168th Military airlift Group and its components were inactivated and its resources were transferred to the new 193rd Tactical Electronic Warfare Group, becoming Tactical Air Command's first tactical electronic warfare unit that was not an active duty unit.
+Threatened by the closure of Olmsted (now Harrisburg Air National Guard Base) and by the downsizing of all conventionally powered transport aircraft, the National Guard Bureau volunteered the 168th for the Coronet Solo psychological warfare capability in 1967.
+The 168th Military Airlift Group and its components were inactivated and its resources were transferred to the new 193rd Tactical Electronic Warfare Group, which became Tactical Air Command's first tactical electronic warfare unit that was not an active duty unit.
 Tactical Air Command replaced Military Airlift Command as its mobilization gaining command, although the unit continued to operate the C-121s of the old 168th Group until November 1977, when its last C-121C was flown to the Military Aircraft Storage and Disposition Center at Davis-Monthan Air Force Base, Arizona.

 The first Lockheed EC-121S Coronet Solo was delivered to the unit on 16 July 1968.
 In July 1970, the Joint Chiefs of Staff directed the deployment of a task force of two EC-121s and supporting personnel to Korat Royal Thai Air Force Base as Operation Coronet Cobra.
 The task force arrived at Korat on 31 July, where it began Operation Commando Buzz, retransmitting civilian radio broadcasts to outlying areas of Cambodia until improved ground transmitters were available to cover the area.
 The 193rd deployed guardsmen on temporary duty for periods of thirty to sixty days to support this mission.
 Although Commando Buzz was intended to last only ninety days, flights continued until 24 December, and the task force returned to the United States in early January 1971.
 Throughout the 1970s, the wing earned a reputation as being the most deployed Air National Guard unit, sometimes deploying 10 times in a single year.

 In August 1977, the group received its first Lockheed C-130E Hercules.
 These aircraft were to be modified to Lockheed EC-130E Volant Solo standard, to perform the unit mission, but the first modified airplane did not arrive until March 1979.
 In May of that year, the unit's (and the Air Force's) last EC-121 departed for storage.
 Shortly thereafter, the unit designation became the 193rd Electronic Warfare Group.

 The 193rd participated in the rescue of American citizens in Operation Urgent Fury in 1983.
 The aircraft acted as an airborne radio station, keeping the citizens of Grenada informed about the U.S. military action.